dpajek/chingu_flutter-ui_1/README.md

 ## About Chingu
 [Chingu](https://chingu.io/) provides an environment for developers to learn through individual and team projects.

-The project idea / specs for this repo can be found [here](https://solofree.docs.chingu.io/solo/steps#tier-1-blog-ui).
+The specs for this project can be found [here](https://solofree.docs.chingu.io/solo/steps#tier-1-blog-ui).

 ## Screens
 1. A dashboard showing cards for each article: